 The Power of Moving our Bodies Correctly: How Proper Mechanics Enhances Health and Prevent Injury

-Understanding how our bodies move is key to maintaining long-term health and preventing injury.
-The muscular system, along with the complex structure of human anatomy, allows for a wide range of motion (ROM) that we rely on for everyday activities and athletic performance.
-However, without the proper mechanics, even strong muscles can be overworked or improperly used, leading to injuries.
-While strength, flexibility, and mobility are essential for overall fitness, the spotlight has begun to shift to what is called functional movement—an approach that emphasizes training the body to move effectively and efficiently in everyday activities and real-world scenarios.
+While strength, flexibility, and mobility are essential for overall fitness, the focus has begun to shift to functional movement, an approach that emphasizes training the body to move effectively and efficiently in everyday activities and real-world scenarios.
 Physical therapy plays an essential role in this process, with physical therapists specializing in neuromuscular re-education and movement correction to ensure that muscles and joints function in harmony, reducing the risk of injury and improving overall movement quality.

 One of the most important aspects of physical health is understanding how to move correctly, whether in daily life or athletic performance.